-By installing a water softener for well water, you can remove all minerals from your water.
-Water softeners trap magnesium and calcium and replace them with other, soft minerals.
+You can remove all minerals from your water by installing a water softener for well water.
+Water softeners trap magnesium and calcium and replace them with other soft minerals.

-But, like any home water treatment system, a water softener also requires continuous maintenance and cleaning.
-It is important in order to prevent ugly soap build-up on your faucet every day.
+But, like any home water treatment system, a water softener requires continuous maintenance and cleaning.
+It is important to prevent ugly soap build-up on your faucet every day.

 3. Concealing the Casing

-Your water well is a hole drilled into the ground in order to access the water supply and should have a PVC casing (wellhead) that rises at least 12 inches above the ground.
+Your water well is a hole drilled into the ground to access the water supply and should have a PVC casing (wellhead) that rises at least 12 inches above the ground.
 A lot of older homes have a well that is buried or in a pit.
-Years ago, wells were completed in pits, below ground level, so the pump and water pipes would not freeze in cold weather.
-Well pits, however, represent a serious health hazard, because contaminated floodwater and runoff can easily flow into a well pit and get into the well itself.
+Years ago, wells were completed in pits below ground level, so the pump and water pipes would not freeze in cold weather.
+Well pits, however, represent a serious health hazard because contaminated floodwater and runoff can easily flow into a well pit and get into the well itself.
 Well pits are also a safety hazard.
 Children and animals may fall into the pit due to missing or deteriorated pit covers.
 Farming equipment may fall into a pit when driven over it.
-Toxic gases can also build up inside a well pit, making it a dangerous place to enter and work.
+Toxic gases can also build up inside a well pit, making it dangerous to enter and work.
 Current well construction rules prohibit the construction of well pits.
-When a wellhead is buried under ground, it is at greater risk of surface water infiltration and therefore of being exposed to potential nearby sources of contamination like road salt, pesticides, fertilizers, oil and gasoline, etc. It also makes it difficult to access during preventative maintenance or repairs.
+When a wellhead is buried underground, it is at greater risk of surface water infiltration and, therefore, exposure to potential nearby sources of contamination like road salt, pesticides, fertilizers, oil and gasoline, etc. It also makes it difficult to access during preventative maintenance or repairs.

 4. Hoarding the Hazardous